What Does it Mean?

 Bone china a type of soft past porcelain that is composed of bone ash (40%-45% mainly cow bone) feldspar (minerals) and kaolin (a clay mineral).
 The firing temperature needs to be high and so it is expensive to produce.
 Bone china is pure white and can be translucent).
 The first English firm to develop a reliable recipe was Spode in 1799.
 (Spode is a pottery company in Stoke-on-Trent in England that was founded by Josiah Spode (1733-1797).

-A1 – Highest Grade of Silver plating. the thickness of the silver plating which is usually 30 – 35 Microns.
+A1 – Highest Grade of Silver plating.
+Superior quality.
+The thickness of the silver plating which is usually 30 – 35 Microns.

 Antique – Our antique china pieces are 100 years and older.

 Art Deco – Art Deco is a decorative arts style popular from 1910 to 1940.
 Typical characteristics are highly stylised natural geometric, and symmetrical forms.

 Art Nouveau – Art Nouveau means ‘new arts’.
 This style of decorative arts was popular between 1890 and 1910.

 Bone china – Is a white porcelain containing cow bone ash, and is usually more expensive than other china.
 Bone china contains at least 25% cow bone ash which give the china a unique, cream colour tone and a translucency.
 Not totally transparent, but enough for the light to pass through it.